levi-holmes/Project1-quarter1-/ReadMe.md

 ## Narrative

-As of June 30th, 2017 only the search bar function is operations
+As of June 30th, 2017 only the search bar function is operational.

 ## Why MTG4ME?
 What is the purpose of the project?